nutanix-japan/rh-ocp/docs/instructor/instructor.md

 ## Bootcamp Instructor Preparation

 - Get the number of participants
+- Two weeks before your workshop: to make sure you can reserve clusters
   - Book a 4 node HPOC (one for each participant or a participant group)
-- Book a Single node HPOC (same datacenter as the 4 node HPOC)
+  - Book a Single node HPOC (SPOC) (same datacenter as the 4 node HPOC)
     - Deploy as many number of Foundation VMs on SPOC using Terraform
     - Collect details of Foundation VMs and pass it on to participants

 ## Deploy Foundation VMs